top of page

 • Screening questionnaires sent out for you to complete.
 Review of the liaison form and also any previous school, psychology or medical reports.

-• An observational assessment.
+• An observational assessment involving the team.

-• A comprehensive assessment report.
-This document would support any diagnosis, and would inform your college/university or work of their responsibility to provide a fair and equitable environment, with access arrangements.
+• You may wish to inform your college/university or work of their responsibility to provide a fair and equitable environment, with access arrangements if there is a diagnosis.

 HOW DO WE ASSESS AUTISM?

-We aim to support people with their autism diagnosis, through a collaborative process.
 We offer a strengths based approach, whilst also recognising the social, emotional and sensory challenges that being neurodiverse can bring.

 We believe that being autistic is part of the human experience and are interested in supporting you to develop a deeper understanding of who you are.

 We use a range of assessments including screening questionnaires, and gold standard assessments including ADOS-2, ADI-R and DISCO.
-We also complete specialist assessments to identify if there are co-existing conditions or challenges.
+We use these as tools to help us understand your experience and your life.
+W

 There may be further assessment recommended for ADHD, tics, mood or anxiety symptoms.